ErikBoraHuynh/Homelabs/Active Directory/README.md

 - NAT / Routing to provide controlled internet access to internal hosts.

-The Windows 10 Client VM acts as a company-owned device that relies entirely on the Domain Controller for network connectivity, authentication, and configuration.
+The Windows 10 VM / Client acts as a company-owned device that relies entirely on the Domain Controller for network connectivity, authentication, and configuration.
 This mirrors how enterprise systems operate within a centralized domain environment.

 The Domain Controller also handles user and computer account creation, management, and distribution across the domain, ensuring that all domain-joined devices use the same centrally enforced identities, permissions, and policies.